Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 “We’re the leading provider of data management software.”

-If you’re writing emails like this, you aren’t selling.
-You’re donating to the trash folder.
+If you’re writing sales emails like this, you’re donating to the trash folder.

-You can’t win with volume.
-You can’t win with lackluster personalization.
+That’s because you can’t win with volume.
+You can’t win with lackluster personalization, either.

 The goal is to sell the conversation.

-You’re trading value for attention.
-You have approximately 3 seconds on a mobile screen to answer two questions in the prospect’s mind:
+You’re trading value for attention, and you have roughly three seconds to answer two distinct questions in the prospect’s mind:

-If the answer to the second question is “Because you’re on a list I bought,” you lose.
-And you’ll continue to lose.
+If the answer to the second question is, “Because you’re on a list I bought,” you lose.
+You need to use templates that turn sales emails into a delivery system for a specific, relevant signal.

-Bad sales emails suffer from the ‘me’-centric virus.
+Bad sales emails suffer from a ‘me’-centric virus.
 They’re obsessed with the sender, not the receiver.

-• “I” count: Scan your email.
-If more than two sentences start with “I” or “We,” rewrite the email.
+• High “I/we” count: Scan your email.
+If you mention “I” or “we” repeatedly (especially in the opening), rewrite the entire email.

-• Fake friend: “Hope you had a great weekend!” or “Hope you’re having a good week.”
-Buyers know you don’t care.
-It’s filler.
-Cut it.
+• Fake friend: Phrases like “Hope you had a great weekend!” or “Hope you’re having a good week” are pure filler.
+Buyers know you don’t actually care.

 • Wall of text: If it looks like a novel, they won’t read it.
-Keep it under 120 words.
+Keep your sales emails to under 120 words.

-• Generic CTA: “Do you have 15 minutes to chat?”
-Why would they give you 15 minutes?
-You haven’t heard it.
+Generic CTA: Asking “Do you have 15 minutes to chat?” is useless.
+Why would they give you 15 minutes when you haven’t earned it?

 Spam